Linear Model and Extensions: Data and statistical models

 which is equivalent to

 where

 are the sample means,

-are the sample variances, and $ \hat\rho = \hat{\sigma}_{xy} / ( \hat{\sigma}_{x} \hat{\sigma}_{xy} ) $ is the sample Pearson correlation coefficient with the sample covariance
+are the sample variances, and $ \hat\rho = \hat{\sigma}_{xy} / ( \hat{\sigma}_{x} \hat{\sigma}_{y} ) $ is the sample Pearson correlation coefficient with the sample covariance

-This is the famous formula of ``regression towards mediocrity'' or ``regression towards the mean''.
-Galton first introduced the terminology ``regression.''
-Galton called regression because the relative deviation of the children's average height is smaller than that of the parents' average height if $ | \hat\rho | < 1$.
-We will derive the above Galtonian formula in Chapter \ref{chapter::ols-1d}.
-The name ``regression'' is widely used in statistics now.
-For instance, we sometimes use ``linear regression'' interchangeably with ``linear model''; we also extend the name to ``logistic regression'' or ``Cox regression'' which will be discussed in later chapters of this book.
+The identity \eqref{eq::galtonian-formula-1} is the famous formula of ``regression towards mediocrity'' or ``regression towards the mean''.
+Galton first introduced the terminology ``regression.''\footnote{The name ``regression'' is widely used in statistics now.
+For instance, we sometimes use ``linear regression'' interchangeably with ``linear model.''
+We also extend the name to ``logistic regression'' or ``Cox regression,'' which will be discussed in later chapters of this book.} Galton called regression because the relative deviation of the children's average height is smaller than that of the parents' average height if $ | \hat\rho | < 1$.
+We will derive \eqref{eq::galtonian-formula-1} in Chapter \ref{chapter::ols-1d}.